 Popular Belle Époque Jewelry Items

-- Old European Cut: a round, faceted shape that is a precursor to today’s modern round brilliant cut.
+Old European cut: a round, faceted shape, a precursor to today’s modern round brilliant cut.

 Belle Époque Jewelry Today

-The artistry and opulence of Belle Époque jewelry was halted by the carnage of WWI.
+The carnage of World War I halted the artistry and opulence of Belle Époque jewelry.
 Instead of jewelry, the world became focused on fighting a war and wishing brave young men safely home.
-Nevertheless, the designs of that time period continue to inspire the creations of jewelry makers to this day, and the jewelry pieces from that bygone era are highly-prized treasures.
+Nevertheless, the designs of that time period continue to inspire the creations of jewelry makers to this day, and the jewelry pieces from that bygone era are highly prized treasures.

 Megan Coward is a graduate of the GIA with Graduate Jeweler Gemologist and Graduate Gemologist accreditations.
 She has 20+ years in the retail jewelry industry in various roles including as a diamond buyer and gemstone appraiser.